Should you consider creating more than one trust?

 This is a type of living trust that can either be revocable or irrevocable.
 By creating a family trust, you are setting up a system for your family members to inherit your assets.

 There’s more types of trusts, however these are some of the most common ones.

 Is having more than one trust possible?

 Yes, having more than one type of trust is possible and some people like to create multiple trusts to safeguard their future and assets.

 A reader recently posed a fundamental question to a trust-focused columnist that we think merits spotlighting in today’s post.

-That query was direct, namely this: Can a planner establish more than one trust?
+That question was straightforward: Can a planner establish more than one trust?

 It’s a good question, with the answer being equally succinct, as well as unequivocal.
-Indeed, planners across the county often create multiple trusts for varied reasons.
+Indeed, planners across the country often create multiple trusts for varied reasons.

 A seasoned estate administration lawyer will help a would-be or actual client identify exactly what it is that is sought to be addressed through trust creation.
 Is it asset preservation and/or protection from creditors?
 Is the primary focus on charitable giving?
 Perhaps a loved one has special needs, which a trust can optimally address.
 It is sometimes the case, too, that a planner is thinking far down the road and might see the value in establishing a generation-skipping trust.

 The bottom line is that there are myriad trust vehicles that can be smartly incorporated into a tailored estate plan.
 A proven attorney can discuss them with a planner and ensure their employment in a manner that optimally promotes estate-linked objectives.